 How Policy Issues Affect Presidential Election Voting & Political Betting

 A Presidential candidate’s stance on major policy issues greatly impacts how Americans vote, which impacts political betting.
-However, political party affiliation can also affect how voters align themselves to a potential candidate which provides another factor to consider when wagering.
+However, political party affiliation can also affect how voters align themselves with potential presidential candidates which provides another factor to consider when wagering.
 To explain this phenomenon in more detail we will be using the 2016 Presidential Election as a scale for how policy issues can move voter support and election results.